SymfonyCasts/symfony5/sfcasts/ep5-security/remember-me.md

 I'll fix my type of always.
 Remember me anyways, comment that out.
-And then an inside of your log and form authentic here on the badge itself, you can call a method called enable, which also returns an instance of itself.
+And then an inside of your log and form authentic here on the badge itself, you can call a method called `enable()`, which also returns an instance of itself.
 This basically says I don't care about any other setting or any other check box.
-I definitely want the remember me system to be enable.
+I definitely want the remember me system to be enable

-[inaudible]

 Cool.
 I want to try that out, but you can take my word for it that actually I'll try it out.
 Let me clear the session ID and the remember me cookie.
 And this time when we